masterdeveloper822/fastAPI_face-recognition-and-analysis-system/README.md

 ## Features
 - **Face Detection & Recognition**: Detects and recognizes faces in static images.
-- **Facial Attribute Detection**: Extracts age, gender, emotion, and race using DeepFace.
+- **Facial Attribute Detection**: Extracts age, gender, emotion, race, and eye redness using DeepFace and OpenCV.
 - **REST API**: Interact with the system via HTTP endpoints.

 ## How to Run the Web Backend